Eco Hostel wind dryed washing at Millhouse hostel

 • In 2023 we reduced our paper usage by 29%, by changing the design of our book.
 This also reduced the bulk of the items we transport from 1190Kg to 690kg.

 • In 2023 we conducted research into what type of paper is the most environmentally friendly for printing our books.
-We used FSC (100% from responsible forests) controlled paper, as recycled paper was not available of the weight required to create our new slimline books.
+We continue to use FSC (100% from responsible forests) controlled paper, as recycled paper is not available of the low weight required to create slimline books.
 This decision was made following the priorities Reduce, Reuse, Recycle.

-• In 2023 we purchased Carbon Offsetting from the Woodland Trust for the paper used in our publication.
+• In 2023 and 2024 we purchased Carbon Offsetting from the Woodland Trust for the paper used in our publication.

 What we will strive to do (day to day).